SciTools/iris/docs/iris/src/developers_guide/documenting/docstrings.rst

 Sample multi-line docstring
 ---------------------------
-Here is a simple example of a standard dosctring:
+Here is a simple example of a standard docstring:

 .. literalinclude:: docstrings_sample_routine.py